-Welcome to Year 5 – Y5AF
+Welcome to Year 5 – Y5AC

+Friday – Swimming kit needs to be in school.
 If you have any questions or would like to discuss anything, please do not hesitate to see me before or after school.
 If this is not possible you can also ring the school office.

 Latest Class News